LedgerProject/eprocessmed-smc-app/README.md

    to the frontend to interact with the Alastria blockchain.
  - In "api_ipfs" It contains an api that gives access to the frontend to interact with the IPFS blockchain.
+ - In "api_ncrypt" contains functions to encrypt sensitive data.
+ - In "api_whatsapp" contains functions to send notifications via WhatsApp.

 ## Starting a development environment